Huiqi-Deng/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

 I am currently a 4th year Ph.D. student in Computer Science at the CSE department of Texas A&M University.
 My advisor is Dr. [Xia Hu](https://people.engr.tamu.edu/xiahu/index.html).
-My research is on interpretable machine learning, with a particular interest in the areas of DNN interpretability.
-I am also interested in areas of fairness in deep learning, adversarial detection, fake news detection, and medical diagnosis.
+My research interest is on the broad area of trustworthy machine learning, with a particular interest in the areas of explainable, fair, and robust DNNs.
+I am particularly interested in the intersection of trustworthy ML and Natural Language Understanding.